 When you visit our website and access individual page contents, you entrust your data to us.
 The following Data Protection Declaration is intended to give you a simple overview of which data we collect and record, the purposes for which we collect the data, and what we do with the recorded data.

-On the following pages we inform you about the collection of personal data during the use of this web site.
-Personal data includes all data that can be related to you personally, e.g. name, address, E-mail addresses and user behaviour.
+It concerns the collection of personal data when visiting this website.
+Personal data includes all data that can be related to you personally, e.g. name, address, email and user behaviour.

 Hereinafter “Panther Packaging”

 Commercial Register No.: HRA 968 EL / Register Court: Pinneberg County Court

 Managing Directors: Axel Hilmer, Oliver Winkler, Dr. Frank Hibinger